George and Michael Krull

 George Krull (1921–1957) and Michael Krull (1924–1957) were brothers from McKees Rocks, Pennsylvania who became the only people ever executed in Georgia on a federal death warrant.
 The two were executed for raping a woman in a national park.
-These were the last civilian federal executions for rape, and the only such executions in the 20th-century.
+These were the last non-military executions for rape by the federal government.
 The last were in 1896, when all five members of the Rufus Buck Gang were hanged side-by-side in Arkansas for gang raping a woman during a violent crime spree.

 Early life

 The Krull brothers both had lengthy criminal records dating back to their youths.
 Michael Krull served in the U.S. Army during World War II and married a British woman named Peggy while stationed in England in 1944.
 The couple was separated three months later when Michael Krull was arrested for absence without leave, robbery, and marrying without permission.
 Peggy Krull did not discover the whereabouts of her husband until March 1957, when she noticed a picture of him in a 1956 issue of True Detective.
-The picture showed Michael Krull being escorted out of a federal courtroom after he was convicted and sentenced to death.
+The picture showed Michael Krull being escorted out of a federal courtroom after he had been convicted and sentenced to death.